cgat-developers/ruffus/doc/html/_sources/Design.txt

         * ant

 It is often necessary to learn a specialised (domain-specific) language.
-GNU make syntax, for example, is much critised because of limited support for abstraction compared with modern programming languages like C, Perl, python etc. GNU makefiles can quickly become unmaintainable
+GNU make syntax, for example, is much criticised because of limited support for abstraction compared with modern programming languages like C, Perl, python etc. GNU makefiles can quickly become unmaintainable.

 Pipeline specifications are usually written in a "declarative" rather than "imperative" manner.
 You write a specification that describes the dependencies, and the tool